atom/flight-manual.atom.io/content/faq/sections/what-s-the-difference-between-an-ide-and-an-editor.md

 ---
 ### What's the difference between an IDE and an editor?

 The term "IDE" comes from **I**ntegrated **D**evelopment **E**nvironment.
 It is intended as a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Virtually all IDEs are tied specifically to a language or framework or tightly collected set of languages or frameworks.
-Some examples: Visual Studio for .NET and other Microsoft languages, RubyMine for Ruby, IntelliJ for Java, XCode for Apple technologies.
+Some examples: Visual Studio for .NET and other Microsoft languages, RubyMine for Ruby, IntelliJ IDEA for Java, XCode for Apple technologies.

 An editor is simply that, a tool that is designed to edit text.
 Typically they are optimized for programming languages though many programmer's text editors are branching out and adding features for non-programming text like [Markdown](https://daringfireball.net/projects/markdown/syntax) or [Org Mode](http://orgmode.org/).
 The key here is that text editors are designed to work with whatever language or framework you choose.